The biggest victory is quietly stopping a case, and David has helped clients avoid charges in many DOJ, SEC, and other government investigations.

 Publications and Lectures

-David is Adjunct Professor at the University of Houston Law Center and a frequent speaker on criminal law around the country.
+David has been Adjunct Professor at the University of Houston Law Center and a frequent speaker on criminal law around the country.
 Publications and Lectures include:

 - Environmental Crime, 33rd ABA White Collar Crime Institute (New Orleans 2019)